3 Special Dishes of Dalat Food That You Must Try

 The restaurant opens 16:00 – 21:00 daily.
 Because it’s always in a crowded situation, you should arrive early to enjoy it, and not to wait for a long time.
 Furthermore, the owner is really happy and enthusiastic to tell you interesting things about Dalat if he knows that you are a new tourist.

 It would be a huge mistake when talking about Dalat food without mentioning this dish.
 A local just introduced me to the restaurant on my trip to the city.

 What Makes Bún Bò Bốc Khói So Different?

 With the cold weather in Dalat, after walking around the slopes as well as exploring famous places, it’s ideal for a group of friends to stop at Bánh Căn Nhà Chung, Cà Ri Chàaa, or Bún Bò Bốc Khói.
 Together sitting next to the warm fire stove, enjoying specialties, charging energy – it sounds so exciting.
 Do you want this feeling once in your life?
-Engaging in a Dalat food tour and tasting the foods, I promise you will never regret about it.
+Engaging in a Dalat food tour and tasting the foods, I promise you will never regret it.

 This article is now available online on GPSMyCity.
 Free download to read offline, and use it as your tour guide.
-Or upgrade with a small fee for a planned trip with all destinations showed as written in the article.
+Or upgrade with a small fee for a planned trip with all destinations shown as written in the article.